anupmaurya1994/AdminDashboardV3.ReactJS/README.md

 ## Overview

 AdminDashboardV3 is a fully-featured, multi-purpose admin template built with React.
-It is designed to be clean, modern, and highly customizable to fit various administrative purposes.
+It is designed to be clean, modern, and highly customizable to fit various administrative purposes it updated version of AdminDashboardV2 with lasy loading.

 ## Installation